|

 two remaining daughters: the dollies of Olivia and Lydia Grace Meggs in

 Virginia.
 Once again, love reigned.
+As these churches

 (Besheno, Bassa and Keranzo #1) are completed, will you give yourself to